MUNComputerScienceSociety/MUNCS-Website/content/01-the-society/the-society.md

 The society's purpose is to:

 - act as a voice for the general population of CompSci students;
-- promote interest in all areas of CompSci theory and software design/development; and
+- promote interest in all areas of CompSci theory and software development; and
 - host social events and activities for CompSci students and society members.

 ## The Executives